nicolausmg/assignment2_def/README.md

 ​2.​Adding Entries:
 ​•​Income Entries: Allows users to add income records with a date, description, amount, and category.
 ​•​Expense Entries: Similarly, users can log expenses with detailed descriptions, dates, categories, and amounts.
-​3.​Filtering Expenses: Filters expense records by date.
+​3.​Filtering Expenses: Filters expense records by criteria such as date range, category, minimum amount, and maximum amount, providing a flexible way to view specific data subsets.